 Tracking them

 When it comes to tracking teenagers there are two approaches, track them by consent or track them by subterfuge.
 There are a range of tracking methods available and tacking by consent is of course the simplest and least morally ambiguous approach.
 Ski tracker apps, mappings apps like Fatmap and native apps like Find Friends can all provide location tracking.
 However your teenager will likely know how to turn the tracking off (Airplane mode should do it in most cases).
+The art of secretly tracking your teenagers is tricky and dependent on their devices and habits, you can take a look at this Huffpost article if you’re ready to play the spy-game in the name of safety.

 Control the purse strings